Spotted Owl - Photo from USDA Forest Service

 WSDOT's BA development and consultation process can be divided into six general phases:

-Several protocols and templates are available to standardize elements of the consultation and are required as appendices within Biological Assessments for WSDOT projects.
+Several protocols and templates are available to standardize elements of the consultation and some are required within Biological Assessments for WSDOT projects.

 Species List/ESA Listing Information